-- Start the pelvic floor muscle exercises as soon as possible, after any catheter has been removed. - Do the exercises in varying positions, but if you are sore in the early days, lying on your side might be most comfortable. - Do gentle, rhythmic tightening and relaxing of the muscles, which will help ease discomfort, pain and swelling, and will aid healing if you have stitches following an episiotomy or tear, on your perineum.
+- Start the pelvic floor muscle exercises as soon as possible. - Do the exercises in varying positions, but if you are sore in the early days, lying on your side might be most comfortable. - Do gentle, rhythmic tightening and relaxing of the muscles, which will help ease discomfort, pain and swelling, and will aid healing if you have a tear or stitches.